Transport Security

 The listed properties can be enabled in the configuration file, specifically on each output plugin section or directly through the command line.

-The following input plugins can take advantage of the TLS feature:
+The following input plugins offer TLS support:

 Example: Enable TLS on HTTP input